 He also goes over some of the aspects he likes about having implant dentures instead of regular dentures, including that he doesn't have to use dental glue anymore, food tastes better, and overall they are more comfortable.

 In his vlog, you can see what he looks like before and after he has his snap-in dentures implants placed.

 “It looks really good!”

-One woman who got her snap-on denture implants filmed her experience the day that she was finally ready to get her actual snap-on dentures implants.
+One woman filmed her experience the day that she was finally ready to get her actual snap-on dentures implants.
 The dentist goes over some helpful care information for snap-on denture implants as well.
 Of course, you should follow the instructions that your own dentist gives you first.

 “I couldn't be happier, I feel like I'm taking care of myself more.”

-Now that she's got the hang of it, she says taking them in and out is super easy.
-She had a lisp at first, but nothing too bad.
+Now that she's got the hang of it, she says taking them in and out is super easy, although she did have a lisp at first, but nothing too bad.

 Overall she seems to be very happy with her experience, and she's even recommended snap-on denture implants to other people she's met with missing teeth.